AlexCue987/konsumers/README.md

 This code works, but the daily aggregates are not available until we have consumed the whole sequence.

-Yet we know that we are consuming a time series, which means that the data points are ordered by time.
-As soon as we get a data point for Tuesday, we know that we are done consuming Monday's data.
+Yet we know that we are consuming a time series of data points ordered by time.
+As soon as we get a data point for Tuesday, for example, we know that we are done consuming Monday's data.
 As such, we should be able to produce Monday's aggregates.
 This is why we need resetting, which is explained in the next section.

 #### Resetting